-No re-training – If you already have accounting software, you don’t have to learn another system of re-train employees.
+No re-training – If you already have accounting software, you don’t have to learn another system or re-train employees.

-Better overall design – Stand alone accounting software packages are usually designed better than the packages built into POS systems.
-POS Companies usually devote most of their effort to the design of the POS and inventory modules, where Accounting Companies will naturally focus on the design of the accounting.
+Better overall design – Stand-alone accounting software packages are usually designed better than the packages built into POS systems.
+POS Companies usually devote most of their effort to the design of the POS and inventory modules, whereas Accounting Companies will naturally focus on the design of the accounting.
 This isn’t always the case, but it’s true in most situations.